Bogdanp/personal-website/content/post/racket-generators.md

 and returns the value of applying `cont` to its arguments.

 Next, the `yield` function that `next` references is defined.
-When called, it captures its own continuation (essentially, the continuation of the place that it itself was called at), it then updates `cont` to point to that continuation and, finally, it aborts to the nearest prompt with the `yield-tag` (i.e. the place where the `next` function was called), passing a function that returns `yield`'s arguments to the continuation prompt handler that `call-with-continuation-prompt` installed.
-Because we didn't pass a handler function to `call-with-continuation-prompt`, the default handler, which simply applies whatever argument it's given, is used.
+When applied, it captures its own continuation (the continuation of the place that it itself was applied at), it then updates `cont` to point to that continuation and, finally, it aborts to the nearest prompt with the `yield-tag` (i.e. the place where the `next` function was applied), passing a function that returns `yield`'s arguments to the continuation prompt handler that `call-with-continuation-prompt` installed.
+Because we didn't pass a handler function to `call-with-continuation-prompt`, the default handler, which applies whatever argument it's given, is used.

 Finally, the `next` function is returned from the "factory."